 What is Absorption Costing?

-The term “absorption costing” refers to the method of adding up all the costs pertaining to the production process and then allocating them to the products individually.
-This method of costing is essential as per the accounting standards in order to produce an inventory valuation which is captured in the balance sheet of an organization.
+In simple terms, “absorption costing” refers to the method of adding up all the costs pertaining to the production process and then allocating them to the products individually.
+This method of costing is essential as per the accounting standards to produce an inventory valuation which is captured in the balance sheet of an organization.

 Absorption Costing Formula